 What does construction have to do with it?

-The industry was responsible for approximately 40% of the global CO2 emissions in 2018.
-It accounts for 50% (approximately 400M tons) of all natural resource extraction worldwide.
+The construction industry was responsible for approximately 40% of the global CO2 emissions in 2018.
+It accounts for 50% (approximately 400M tons) of natural resource extraction worldwide.
 It totals 16% of global freshwater consumption and 25% of global waste.

 Did you know that the majority of timber waste in construction comes from concrete sites?

-Decades of sustainable forest management and timber engineering have created an opportunity to push the boundaries of what engineered timber can do: higher-rise, larger-scale, improved architectural flexibility, more predictable performance, accuracy and durability.
+Decades of sustainable forest management and timber engineering have created an opportunity to push the boundaries of what engineered timber can do: higher-rise, larger-scale, improved architectural flexibility, more predictable performance, accuracy, and durability.